claytonjwong/reading/README.md

 * **"faster than ever"** is semantic information

-When conceptualizing while reading, episodic information is faster and easier to imagine than semantic information.
+When conceptualizing while reading, episodic information is faster and easier to imagine then semantic information.
 It is easier to think of real world things than abstract ideas.
-Altough processing semantic information takes more effort, it is an ability which makes us unique as humans.
+Although processing semantic information takes more effort, it is an ability which makes us unique as humans.
 We can understand how the past affects the present and use this information to prepare for the future.

 ## Consciousness
-The prefrontal cortex is the concious part of the brain which constantly filters out important and irrelevant data.
+The prefrontal cortex is the conscious part of the brain which constantly filters out important and irrelevant data.
 This is also where the brain becomes aware of text as information.
 * short-term working memory
 * analyze, combine, compare, evaluate data

-Speed reading requires concious attention to actively extract ideas from text.
+Speed reading requires conscious attention to actively extract ideas from text.
-The more concious you are, the more aware you are, the more you are actually living.
+The more conscious you are, the more aware you are, the more you are actually living.
 Attention is the "you" inside your brain.
 More attention means more you.

 ## Memory
 A complex web of connected information.
 * Stores ideas and concepts (not data like a computer)
     * Distributed throughout a network of associated attributes
     * Altered each time they are accessed, so they change over time

 ## Concentration and Focus
 **Concentration** is applying more mental resources to your reading, it's thinking